The importance of competitive employee benefits

 1. Pension

-A workplace pension allows your employees to save for retirement that you (the employer) arranges.
+A workplace pension allows your employees to save for retirement that you (the employer) arrange.
 A percentage of the employee's pay is put into the pension scheme automatically every payday.

 Common types of pension schemes include: